stuartmcalpine/sibelius_scripts/README.md

 `hbt_dir` is the parent directory, which contains subdirectories for each snapshot, in a format `XXX`, each of which contain the `SubSnap_XXX.xx.hdf5` files.

 In the MPI reading case, each rank reads its own subset of the `SubSnap_XXX.xx.hdf5` files.

-After loading the subhalo propeties, there is an additional option to compute SIBELIUS specific properties, such as RA, DEC, distance to the MW etc.
-These are all based upon the MW (and other objects) positions from the SIBELIUS-DARK production run.
-This will add additional information to the original data dict (hbt.data in the examples below), see `sibelius_functions.py` for the output names within the dict (see table above for input options for this function).

 ### Input params to read_hbt_subhaloes.py